 Use common sense

-Then, I focus on “what’s in it for me?”
-Is the bonus offer any good?
-Do they have games from the providers that I like?
 Ok, great.
 So far, so good.
-I sign up, but..
-Wait, turns out they don’t support the only payment method I use for online gambling, or maybe I can’t even get a bonus because I made a deposit using an e-wallet such as Neteller or Skrill.
+You sign up, but..
+Wait, turns out they don’t support the only payment method you use for online gambling, or maybe you can’t even get a bonus because you've made deposit using an e-wallet such as Neteller or Skrill.

 Warning signs to look out for

 Here's a few warning signs to look out for.
 If you come across any of these, thread carefully.

 - Low withdrawal limits

 - Not able to try games without creating account / logging in first

 - No easy / clear way of setting deposit limits or other responsible gambling-tools.

 - Generally little to no tools to assist you with Responsible Gambling